slei109/PATNet/README.md

 # Cross-Domain Few-Shot Semantic Segmentation (CD-FSS)

+This is the implementation of the paper "Cross-Domain Few-Shot Semantic Segmentation".
+For more information, check out the [\[paper\]](https://slei109.github.io/papers/eccv-cdfss.pdf).

 ## Introduction

 The Cross-Domain Few-Shot Semantic Segmentation includes data from the Deepglobe [1], ISIC2018 [2-3], Chest X-ray [4-5], and FSS-1000 [6] datasets, which covers satellite images, dermoscopic images of skin lesions, X-ray images, and daily objects respectively.
 The selected datasets reflect real-world use cases for few-shot learning since collecting enough examples from above domains is often difficult, expensive, or in some cases not possible.